AnnLo/rise-assignment/README.md

-## The Assignment
+## The assignment

 This is my solution to the assignment.
-Using the English part of the MultiNERD Named Entity Recognition (NER) dataset [a link](https://huggingface.co/datasets/Babelscape/multinerd), a BERT model (bert-base-cased [a_link](https://huggingface.co/bert-base-cased)) was fine tuned to create two systems, A and B.
+Using the English part of the MultiNERD Named Entity Recognition (NER) dataset [(https://huggingface.co/datasets/Babelscape/multinerd)], a BERT model (bert-base-cased [(https://huggingface.co/bert-base-cased))] was fine tuned to create two systems, A and B.

 ### System A
-Uses the full tag set as can be seen on  [a link](https://huggingface.co/datasets/Babelscape/multinerd)
+Uses the full tag set as can be seen on  [(https://huggingface.co/datasets/Babelscape/multinerd)]

 ### System B
 Here all but entity types belonging to [PER, ORG, LOC, DIS ANIM] were set to zero.